Speidy674/Light-Reflective-Mirror/README.md

 ## Credits

-Derek-R-S - which manted and developed it until v12.
+Derek-R-S - which maintained and developed it until v12.

 Cooper - Assisted with development and made some wonderful features!
 He's also active in the discord to help answer questions and help with issues.